-1 - This unit is shipped standard for left or right side installation of gas piping (or top entry in horizontal applications) Connect the gas supply piping into the gas valve.
-The maximum torque is 800 in lbs and minimum torque is 350 in lbs when attaching the gas piping to the gas valve.

-- 2 When connecting the gas supply piping, consider factors such as length of run, number of fittings, and furnace rating to avoid excessive pressure drop.
-"TABLE 6" lists recommended pipe sizes for typical applications. - 3 The gas piping must not run in or through air ducts, clothes chutes, gas vents or chimneys, dumb waiters, or elevator shafts. - 4 The piping should be sloped 1/4 inch (6.4 mm) per 15 feet (4.57 m) upward toward the meter from the furnace.
+- This unit is shipped standard for left or right side installation of gas piping.
+Connect the gas supply to the piping assembly.
+The maximum torque is 800 in lbs and minimum torque is 350 in lbs when attaching the gas piping to the gas valve. - 2 When connecting the gas supply piping, consider factors such as length of run, number of fittings, and furnace rating to avoid excessive pressure drop.
+TABLE 8 lists recommended pipe sizes for typical applications. - 3 The gas piping must not run in or through air ducts, clothes chutes, gas vents or chimneys, dumb waiters, or elevator shafts. - 4 The piping should be sloped 1/4 inch (6.4 mm) per 15 feet (4.57 m) upward toward the meter from the furnace.
 The piping must be supported at proper intervals [every 8 to 10 feet (2.44 to 3.01 m)] with suitable hangers or straps.
-Install a drip leg in vertical pipe runs to the unit. - 5 A 1/8" N.P.T. plugged tap or pressure post is located on the gas valve to facilitate test gauge connection.
-See "FIGURE 32". - 6 In some localities, codes may require the installation of a manual main shut-off valve and union (furnished by the installer) external to the unit.
-The union must be of the ground joint type'
+Install a drip leg inside vertical pipe runs to the unit. - 5 A 1/8" N.P.T. plugged tap or pressure post is located on the gas valve to facilitate test gauge connection.
+See figure 23. - 6 In some localities, codes may require the installation of a manual main shut-off valve and union (furnished by the installer) external to the unit.
+The union must be of the ground joint type.